13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Spicy foods can trigger skin sensitivity and inflammation causing breakouts, redness, rosacea flare-ups, and even broken capillaries.
-Compounds like capsaicin give chili peppers, hot sauces, and paprika heat and also stimulate the skin’s sensory receptors causing redness and triggering inflammation which accelerates the aging process and aggravates acne symptoms.
+Spicy foods like chili peppers, hot sauces, and paprika can trigger skin sensitivity and inflammation, causing breakouts, redness, rosacea flare-ups, and even broken capillaries.
+Compounds like capsaicin, which give these foods their heat, stimulate the skin’s sensory receptors, causing redness and triggering inflammation.
+This can accelerate the aging process and aggravate acne symptoms, especially in individuals with sensitive skin.

 7. Avocado